 Get Windows License Key using PowerShell

-Open a PowerShell window with administrative privileges, type the following command and hit Enter:
+To find your Windows 10 Product Key, open a PowerShell window with administrative privileges, type the following command and hit Enter:

 powershell "(Get-WmiObject -query ‘select * from SoftwareLicensingService’).OA3xOriginalProductKey"